The Buffalo skyline

 Boat races at Canalside

-Mixing in the studio at the Colored Musicians Club
+Learning the history of jazz at the Colored Musicians Club

 Historic waterfront city revitalizes itself

 There are many ways to experience Buffalo’s rich history.
-Walk where President Theodore Roosevelt took the oath of office at an interactive museum operated by the National Park Service, the Theodore Roosevelt Inaugural National Historic Site.
-See a touring Broadway show at the palatial, restored Shea’s Performing Arts Center, the anchor of Buffalo’s Theater District.
+Walk where President Theodore Roosevelt took the oath of office at the Theodore Roosevelt Inaugural National Historic Site.
 Tour the former home of an American industrial magnate at Frank Lloyd Wright’s sprawling Martin House Complex.
-Step back in time to the golden age of jazz at the Colored Musician’s Club and Museum, take a Buffalo River History Cruise to see one of the world’s largest collections of grain elevators up close or learn the story of a great American city at the Buffalo History Museum.
+Step back in time to the golden age of jazz at the Colored Musicians Club and Museum, take a Buffalo River History Cruise to see one of the world’s largest collections of grain elevators up close, or learn the story of the city at the Buffalo History Museum.